ValentineKaranja/fine-touch/README.md

 ### Local development

 This project is built using the [Django](https://www.djangoproject.com/) web framework.
-It runs on Python 3.6+.
+It runs on Python 3.6+ and templates from [Start Bootstrap - Business Casual](https://startbootstrap.com/themes/business-casual/)

 To run the app locally, first clone this repository and `cd` into its directory.
 Then: